 Ingredients for HP: sphagnum peat moss (65-75%), perlite, limestone, mycorrhizae

-Ocean forest soil has you guess it and all round fish base of fish emulsion, crab meal, shrimp meal, kelp, and has also peat moss, perlite.
+Ocean forest soil has you guessed it and an all-around fish base of fish emulsion, crab meal, shrimp meal, kelp, and also peat moss, perlite.

-Roots Organic come in an assortment of blends, some with a base of coco or a base of peat moss.
+Roots Organic comes in an assortment of blends, some with a base of coco or a base of peat moss.

 If you are growing your marijuana, hydroponically you can use either coco coir ( a favorite ) or clay hydro ton pellets.

-Canna Coco Coir is made from the coconut husks when they are ground and turns into a “coir” meaning dust.
-This is a great renewable resource for planting in. much the same as peat moss except the ph is more balanced.
+Canna Coco Coir is made from coconut husks when they are ground and turn into a “coir” meaning dust.
+This is a great renewable resource for planting in. much the same as peat moss except the pH is more balanced.